SaraKhild/SaraKhild/README.md

 I work as a full-stack developer with UI/UX design skills.

 I love learning new technologies and contributing to open source.seeking to use and enhance my knowledge in which I can apply my enthusiasm, technical aptitude as a full stack developer for different marketplace and learn new technologies.
-- 🔭 I’m currently working on back-end using Java|Spring Boot framworke.
+- 🔭 I’m currently working on backEnd using Java|Spring Boot framworke.
-- 🌱 I’m currently learning React and UI/UX Design.
+- 🌱 I’m currently learning UX/UI Design.
-- 💞️ I’m looking to collaborate on Web Development and UI/UX Design.
+- 💞️ I’m looking to collaborate on Web Development and UX/UI Design.
-- 💬 Ask me about Java, spring boot, pure HTML, CSS, and UI/UX Design.
+- 💬 Ask me about Java, spring boot, and UX/UI Design.

 ### 🧰 Languages and Tools:
 <p align="center">